magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 {{ site.data.var.ee }} 2.4.4 introduces support for PHP 8.1.
 All project libraries and dependencies have been updated for compatibility with PHP 8.1.
 Core Composer dependencies and third-party libraries have also been upgraded to the latest versions that are compatible with PHP 8.1.
 This release also provides support for OpenSearch 1.2.

-This release includes 241 quality fixes and enhancements.
+This release includes almost 250 quality fixes and enhancements.

 {:.bs-callout-info}
 Releases may contain backward-incompatible changes (BIC). {{ site.data.var.ee }} 2.4.4 contains backward-incompatible changes.
 To review these backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
 (Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
 Not all releases introduce major BICs.)